bentaly/open-weather/README.md

 If I had more time I'd work a lot on the UI.
 It is difficult to see the day forcast, so splitting the days up and using a clock for time and showing the way the weather changes on each day would've been nice.

+I'd add some UI to let the user know the browser is getting thier location.
+As it is the user simply waits for a second or two after accepting.

+I'd like to have added some tests, end to end with something like protractor and some unit tests.

+I'd also bundle the node and gulp project together, for time sakes I used a sample node server - just to push this to heroku.

+As Heroku serves on HTTPS, the fact that open weather api was served over http caused an issue.
+In later versions of Chrome (amongst others) you cannot serve http content over http.

+So I decided to open an API endpoint on the node server.
+I've not used lots of node before so forgive if the implementation is a little crude.

+I also had to allow the origin 0.0.0.0:3000 since my gulp server spins up at that address, and I wanted to be able to access the endpoint on the heroku server.

+Serving everything over https meant I could utilise Geoloaction, which is also nice.